Ganesha Ratha: History

 The Ganesha Ratha is a fully completed rock-cut structure, while nearby rathas are incomplete.
 The current stone ratha is a replica of a wooden version which preceded it.
-Its construction is credited to Narasimhavarman I who reigned 630-668AD.
+Its construction is credited to Narasimhavarman I who reigned 630-668 CE.
 While it is conjectured that this ratha was built prior to the other rathas of the area, there is no historical evidence to confirm it.

 The temple was originally dedicated to Shiva but in the 1880s, villagers replaced the Shiva Linga with an image of Ganesha, after formally seeking permission from the District Collector, and may have been attributed to King George V of the United Kingdom.
 The original Shiva Linga is installed under a tree nearby.
 Along with several other monuments, this temple gained UNESCO World Heritage Site distinction in 1984 as "Group of Monuments at Mahabalipuram".